alistairjohnstone/alistairjohnstone.github.io/_posts/2018-09-21-tips-for-using-javascript-in-gtm.md

 published: true
 title: JavaScript tips for Google Tag Manager
 ---
-Knowing JavaScript can get you a long way in GTM, it's essentially just a JavaScript library.
+Knowing JavaScript can get you a long way in GTM, after all, it's essentially just a JavaScript library.
 There are two main places you can use JavaScript in GTM: Custom JavaScript Variables and Custom HTML tags.

 ![]({{site.baseurl}}/assets/images/javascript-tips.jpg)